Exempt vs Non Exempt Employee: Everything You Need to Know

 An employee who is not categorized correctly must first fix the issue directly with the employer as it could just be a mistake, but if rights are violated it is highly advised to get a free legal evaluation from a local employment law attorney.

-Under the Fair Labor Standards Act is entitled to overtime pay.
-The definition of an overtime pay is an extra of one and a half time the regular rate of pay if they work more than 40 hours in a week.
+Non-exempt employees receive more protection under federal law than exempt employees.
+Under the Fair Labor Standards Act, non-exempt employees are entitled to overtime pay.
+Overtime pay is one and a half times the regular rate of pay if the employee works more than 40 hours in a week.
+Non-exempt employees must meet the following requirements:

 Some workers prefer to be employed in non-exempt positions to guarantee they're paid for every hour they work.
 Others prefer the leeway involved in salaried positions.

-The biggest error most employers make with non-exempt employees is not calculating properly how much overtime workers are owed.
+The biggest error most employers make with non-exempt employees is not accurately calculating how much overtime workers are owed.

 What Does the Federal Overtime Rule Propose?